Clifton Springs, Victoria: History

-on "Clifton", the property of Thomas Bates (Jnr).
-The medicinal value of the waters was submitted to rigid chemical examination, and summarised as containing magnesia, seltzer, sulphur, soda and iron.
+on "Clifton", the property of Thomas Bates Jnr The medicinal value of the waters was submitted to rigid chemical examination, and summarised as containing magnesia, seltzer, sulphur, soda and iron.

-In about 1871, Bates leased the land adjacent to the Springs to Mr. Levien, a large landholder at nearby Murradoc, who created a pleasure ground, and Clifton Springs boomed.
+In about 1871, Bates leased the land adjacent to the Springs to Mr Levien, a large landholder at nearby Murradoc, who created a pleasure ground, and Clifton Springs boomed.
 A pier was built, along with salt water and sulphur baths.
-Steamers ran excursions from Geelong and other places, and regular coach services were provided by Cobb & Co. from nearby Portarlington and Drysdale.
+Steamers ran excursions from Geelong and other places, and regular coach services were provided by Cobb & Co from nearby Portarlington and Drysdale.
 Other buildings, including a boiler house, mineral water bottling plant, kiosk, and manager's cottage were built in the vicinity of what became known as "Fairy Dell".

 A well-appointed hotel was constructed above the Springs.
-It was destroyed by fire in 1921, and a second one was built in 1926, which was remodelled as the Clifton Springs Country Club in about 1957, as part of a real estate development, and became the Clifton Springs Community Centre in 1977 when the building was purchased by the then Shire of Bellarine.
+It was destroyed by fire in 1921, and a second one was built in 1926, which was remodelled as the Clifton Springs Country Club in about 1957, as part of a real estate development.
+It became the Clifton Springs Community Centre in 1977 when the building was purchased by the then Shire of Bellarine.

-A Clifton Springs Post Office was open from 1902 until 1921, and from 1927 until 1932.
-Fairy Dell Post Office opened on 1 July 1916 and closed in 1971.
+A Clifton Springs post office was open from 1902 until 1921, and from 1927 until 1932.
+Fairy Dell post office opened on 1 July 1916 and closed in 1971.

 The springs area, located around Fairy Dell, was closed due to possible landslides, but was re-opened in 2007 after extensive work to repair the area.

-The former Mineral Springs site on Spring Street is listed on the Victorian Heritage Register.
+The former mineral springs site on Spring Street is listed on the Victorian Heritage Register.